_ [Contents]

 Remark #1: It should be obvious that there is no “chemical change” involved in going from a thin layer to a thick layer.

-Saving the strangest for last, we have this gem:
+Saving the strangest for last, we have this gem.
+Some people advocate the following rule:

-Attempted Rule D: Some people say that chemical changes are irreversible, while physical changes are reversible.
-(I’m not making this up, some people really say that!)
+Attempted Rule D: Chemical changes are irreversible, while physical changes are reversible.†

 It may be that the first few reactions that you saw in high-school chemistry class were irreversible, but in the real world, many reactions proceed both forwards and backwards.
-Example 6 is one illustration; example 15 is another.
+Example 7 is is another illustration; example 17 is yet another.

 Consider the electrochemical reactions in a storage battery.
 By the physical process of turning the crank on a dynamo, you can run the reactions forward.
 By turning the crank the other way, you can run the reactions backward.

 The other half of Attempted Rule D is wrong, too; there are plenty of so-called “physical” processes that are, in practice, irreversible.
-Crushing a calcite crystal to powder (example 8) is irreversible; there is no easy way to un-crush it.
+Crushing a calcite crystal to powder (example 9) is irreversible; there is no easy way to un-crush it.
 Similarly, cutting paper with scissors (example 2) is irreversible; there is no way to use the scissors “backwards” so as to un-cut the paper.
+More importantly, there are plenty of truly physical processes, involving no chemical changes whatsoever, that are irreversible.
+Stirring a liquid is thermodynamically irreversible.
+An ideal gas rushing through an orifice from a high-pressure region to a low-pressure region is thermodynamically irreversible.
+Heat flow along a bar that is hot at one end and cold at the other end is thermodynamically irreversible.
 Other examples abound.

 3 Meaningful versus Meaningless Classifications